Lutheran Mariology: Overview

-As documented in the Book of Concord, in the Evangelical-Lutheran Churches she is honored as the Blessed Virgin Mary, a reference found in Scripture.
+As documented in the Book of Concord, in the Lutheran churches she is honored as the Blessed Virgin Mary, a reference found in Scripture.
 The Marian doctrines of the virgin birth, perpetual virginity of the Blessed Virgin Mary, and the Theotokos are taught by the Lutheran Confessions, being named in the Formula of Concord and the Smalcald Articles.
 The Apology of the Augsburg Confession teaches that "blessed Mary prays for the Church".
 Additionally, the doctrine of the sinlessness of the Blessed Virgin Mary held by Martin Luther, has been inherited by high church Lutherans.
-The Evangelical-Lutheran Churches celebrate several Marian feast days, including the Feast of the Annunciation of the Blessed Virgin Mary, Feast of the Purification of the Blessed Virgin Mary, and the Visitation of the Blessed Virgin Mary.
+The Lutheran churches celebrate several Marian feast days, including the Feast of the Annunciation of the Blessed Virgin Mary, Feast of the Purification of the Blessed Virgin Mary, and the Visitation of the Blessed Virgin Mary.

 The term "Mariology" is used by many Lutherans across liberal-conservative lines.
 Today, some Lutherans prefer not to use the term "Mariology" to describe their own Marian doctrine because they are concerned the term implies an acceptance of the concept of development of doctrine, though other Lutherans are comfortable with using the term "Mariology".
-The distinct theology within the Evangelical-Lutheran Churches surrounding the Blessed Virgin Mary is known as Lutheran Mariology.
+The distinct theology within the Lutheran churches surrounding the Blessed Virgin Mary is known as Lutheran Mariology.

 Theologians agree that Luther adhered to the Marian decrees of the ecumenical councils and dogmas of the church.
 He held fast to the belief that Mary was a perpetual virgin and the Theotokos, the Mother of God.
 Special attention is given to the assertion that Luther, some 300 years before the dogmatization of the Immaculate Conception by Pope Pius IX in 1854, was a firm adherent of that view.
 Others maintain that Luther in later years changed his position on the Immaculate Conception, which at that time was undefined in the Church; however, he maintained belief in Mary's lifelong sinlessness.
 Regarding the Assumption of Mary, he stated that the Bible did not say anything about it.
 Important to him was the belief that Mary and the saints do live on after death.

 The centerpiece of Luther's Marian views was his 1521 Commentary on the Magnificat in which he extolled the magnitude of God's grace toward Mary and her own legacy of Christian instruction and example demonstrated in her canticle of praise.
 This canticle continues to have an important place in Lutheran liturgy.

 Doctrines

+The Lady chapel of Linköping Cathedral, with its 1987 altarpiece containing scenes from the life of the Blessed Virgin Mary, including the Annunciation to the Blessed Virgin Mary, the Visitation of the Blessed Virgin Mary, and the Purification of the Virgin.
+On the predella are ten roses cast in bronze, which refer to the Hail Mary and the rosary.